Content Warning: Kidnapping

 “Shh,” Darryl grabbed Lachlan’s legs, pulling him from the van.
 “Just relax, mate.
 It’ll all be over soon.”

 The words should have scared Lachlan, but they only made him feel indignant.

 Of course I’m not going to relax if you keep saying ominous things like that!

 Thinking of the word ominous reminded him of Naomi, of a conversation they’d had a few days before.
 He was never going to see her again, he realized.
 Not her, or his mum, or his stepdad, or his sister, or any of his friends.
 He would never listen to The Goldfish Technique again, or play guitar.
-He’d never have a serious girlfriend, or start his own band, or move out of his mum’s place.
+He’d never have a serious girlfriend or boyfriend, or start his own band, or move out of his mum’s place.

 Worst of all, he was going to die wearing his Chaz’s Chicken Hut uniform.